ANNOTATED BIBLIOGRAPHY OF

 LESSER WORKS, ARTICLES, AND BOOK CHAPTERS

 -----.
 "Developing Feeders for Freight Traffic."
 TRACTION HERITAGE, Vol. 9, No. 3.
 Indianapolis, Ind., Vane A. Jones: May, 1976.
 This article is reprinted from an unspecified 1919 issue of the ELECTRIC RAILWAY JOURNAL.
-Three pages of text are supported by several photos of on-line industries and warehouses, two photos of SN locomotives and a map.
+Three pages of text are supported by several photos of industries and warehouses serviced, two photos of SN locomotives and a map.
 The photo reproduction is poor.

 -----.
 "End of an Era, 25 Years on Sacramento Northern."
 WESTERN RAILROADER, Vol. 27, no. 7 (issue no. 294).
 San Mateo, Calif.: July 1964.
 While very short on text, this brief article includes eight photos of excursions over the SN at various times.
 Of particular interest are two shots of a 1939 excursion pulled by Cowell Portland Cement Co.
 0-6-0 No. 1, and identical Bay Point & Clayton No. 2.
 The BP&C was an obscure shortline owned by Cowell Portland Cement Company that connected with the SN near Port Chicago.